JarvisMesper/jarvis-the-nutritionist/README.md

 Jarvis is able to understand basic questions like "Who are you?", both in french and english.
 He can retrieve product information when the user send him a picture of the barcode using [quaggaJS](https://serratus.github.io/quaggaJS/) library for the scan.

-He also remembers the product scan, and let you compare products together.
+He also remembers the last scanned products, and let you compare products together.

 ## Context